Ministry for All Ages

 Ministry for Families

 One of the most important things a family can do is worship together.
 Children learn by experiencing and by watching what their parents do.
-Kids who do not spend time in prayer and worship as children will not be nearly as likely to seek it out as a teenager or an adult.
+Kids who do not spend time in prayer and worship as children will not be nearly as likely to seek it out as teenagers or adults.
 Family ministry is important to us at Christ Church, as we try to meet the needs of every part of the family.
 We want to help equip parents to be faithful parents at home, teaching their children by example how to pray, and how our faith permeates every aspect of our lives.
-We also understand that parenting, as wonderful as it can be, can also be stressful.
-We offer parenting support groups, and help parents spend time with one another.
-We offer programs for all ages so that no matter what the makeup of the family, there is something for everyone at Christ Church.
+We offer family friendly activities and programs designed to support and nurture the spiritual growth of parents along with their children.
+Some related family activities include the Blessing of the Pets, Breakfast with Saint Nicholas, the Twelfth Night Celebration, the Shrove Tuesday Pancake Supper and church picnics.
+There is something for every member of the family at Christ Church.

 The Episcopal Diocese of Georgia offers several opportunities for retreats, lock-ins, summer mission and more.
 We strongly encourage our students to participate in as many of these events as possible.
 Events/activities include Fall Gathering, Spring Gathering, New Beginnings, Happening, summer camp, Convention lock-in, Acolyte festival and a summer mission trip either domestic or to the Dominican Republic.
 Wow!
 That’s a lot of stuff!
 For more information visit http://youth.georgiaepiscopal.org.